YunyunWan/x-index/README.md

 # x-index
-A novel citation-based metric that conceptualizes citation as a process of knowledge diffusion to reflect the structural reach of scholarly work.

-**Overview**
 Accurately evaluating scholarly influence is essential for fair academic assessment.
 However, traditional bibliometric indicators (e.g., $np$, $tc$, and the $h$-index) often favor hyperprolific authors over those with deeper, long-term impact.

 We propose the **x-index**, a novel citation-based metric that conceptualizes citation as a process of knowledge diffusion.
 By weighting citations according to the collaborative proximity between citing and cited authors, the x-index captures both the depth and breadth of influence within evolving academic networks.